sunpy/sunraster/docs/IRISMapCube.rst

 The correction is only applied (undone) if the object's unit doesn't (does) already include inverse time.
-This can be overridden so that correction is applied (undone) regardless of unit by setting force=True.
+This can be overridden so that correction is applied (undone) regardless of unit by setting ``force=True``.
 Use one of the two lines above to apply (undone) by using the force kwarg:

 .. code-block:: python